This article originally appeared on VICE UK.

 There's plenty of excess that comes with parliamentary schmoozing that would get the average taxpayer highly fucked off.
 Most MPs probably are in politics to "help people" or "change things for the better," but it's hard to believe that when you notice that some of the safe-seat MPs don't even bother themselves with such mundane issues as actually showing up to work to debate and vote.
 But then why would they when there's more important stuff to be getting on with, like going on foreign trips or polishing off a second subsided plate of jerk chicken for lunch.

 A LOT OF THE STUFF YOU SEE WOULD PROBABLY MAKE THE TAXPAYER LESS PISSED OFF

-Honestly, most MPs are seriously busy – spending hours sat in a parliamentary debate to get a minister's attention for 30 seconds; committee meetings; late night votes; listening to constituents for hours in a surgery; going on local radio; opening the local train station, chip shop, school playground or donkey sanctuary – not to mention the endless, interminable stream of letters and emails, alongside trying to be a mother or father, wife or husband, or simply a human being.
+Honestly, most MPs are seriously busy—spending hours sitting in a parliamentary debate to get a minister's attention for 30 seconds; committee meetings; late night votes; going on local radio; opening the local train station, chip shop, school playground, or donkey sanctuary—not to mention the endless, interminable stream of letters and emails, alongside trying to be a mother or father, wife or husband, or simply a human being.

 Obviously loads of us work hard, but there are plenty of people in the UK doing less work than your average MP for far more money, and they can probably expense the cab home.
 It was actually quite humbling to realize that, at some point, some of these people got into politics because they were as disillusioned with the system as the rest of us and wanted to do what they could to change it.